barun10/fsjs2.0-barun-/Articles/Readme.md

 # This articles folder is for all the hashnode articles links.

-## The articles which are completede are
+## The articles which are completed are

 * html
 * css selectors